Daughters of Our Lady of Compassion: History

 Suzanne Aubert arrived in New Zealand with a group of missionaries in 1860.
 Her vision was to become a member of the Third Order of Mary and to work with Māori.
 Aubert helped form the Holy Congregation in 1862 and they took over the Nazareth Institute near Freemans Bay in Auckland, which was a boarding school for Māori girls.
 Aubert taught at the school alongside Peata who was the first Māori nun and daughter of Ngāpuhi chief Rewa.

-Prior to moving to Hiruharama she cared for the sick in Auckland and Hawkes Bay, where she gained knowledge of medicinal uses of native flora and fauna from Paeta and other Māori women 'tohunga rongoa' (healing specialists).
+Before moving to Hiruharama she cared for the sick in Auckland and Hawkes Bay, where she gained knowledge of medicinal uses of native flora and fauna from Paeta and other Māori women 'tohunga rongoa' (healing specialists).

-She arrived in Hiruharama in 1883 with the interest of reviving a Catholic mission on the Whanganui river.
+She arrived in Hiruharama in 1883 with the interest of reviving a Catholic mission on the Whanganui River.
 Fluent in French, English and te reo Māori she published a Māori-English phrase book while there.
-Funding for the mission was helped by Auberts selling of home remedies derived from native plants, which she had learned of in Hawkes Bay.
+Funding for the mission was helped by Aubert's selling of home remedies derived from native plants, which she had learned of in Hawkes Bay.

 The order was founded in Hiruharama, New Zealand in 1892.

 Concerned with the many social problems in Wellington she left Hiruharama arriving in Wellington on 6 January 1899, accompanied by Sisters Magdalen, Agnes and Marcelle.
 Suzanne was by then becoming known for her herbal remedies and her care of abandoned and disadvantaged children.
 In Wellington the sisters very soon established a Home for people with incurable illness; a soup kitchen and a crèche.
 The Home of Compassion at Island Bay opened in 1907, later becoming the headquarters of the Sisters of Compassion, and the formation house where the Sisters did their religious training.

-During 1913, frustrated with the church bureaucracy and wanting to obtain a Papal Decree for her Congregation, Suzanne Aubert, aged 78, travelled to Rome.
+In1913, frustrated with the church bureaucracy and wanting to obtain a Papal Decree for her Congregation, Suzanne Aubert, aged 78, travelled to Rome.
 In 1917 Pope Benedict XV conferred a pontifical Decree on the Congregation of the Daughters of Our Lady of Compassion.
 In 1920 Suzanne returned to Wellington as Mother General of the Order she founded.

 Mother Aubert died at Island Bay on 1 October 1926, aged 91.
 Her funeral was reported in the newspapers as the greatest ever to be accorded to a woman in New Zealand.